-Upto 20 May 2022, the Group held 100% ownership interest in the entities: Arrow Infraestate Private Limited ("Arrow"), Gurgaon Realtech Limited ("GRL") and Gurgaon Construct Well Private Limited ("GCWL") (also collectively referred to as "TCG Entities" or "erstwhile subsidiaries").
+Upto 20 May 2022, the Group held 100% ownership interest in the entities: Arrow Infractate Private Limited ("Arrow"), Gurgaon Realtech Limited ("GRL") and Gurgaon Construct Well Private Limited ("GCWL") (also collectively referred to as "TCG Entities" or "crstwhile subsidiaries").
 Subsequently, the Group disposed off 24.5% ownership interest in each of the TCG entities on 20 May 2022 which resulted in a loss of control on account of contractual arrangements entered into with the JV partner in accordance with the requirements of Ind AS 110 - Consolidated Financial Statements.
+Further 24.5% ownership interest in each of the TCG entities and the requirements of Ind AS 110 - Consolidated Financial Statements.
 Further 24.5% ownership interest in each of the TCG entities was sold on 15 December 2022.
-Cumulative consideration recieved for the sale of ownership interest in two tranches amounted to Rs.
-187.35 cores.
-The entity has recognised the residual stake held in the TCG entities at its fair value on the date of loss of control as disclosed in "Investment accounted using equity method".
+Cumulative consideration recieved for the sale of ownership interest in two tranches anounted to Rs.
+187.35 corres.
+The entity has recognized the residual stake held in the TCG entities at its fair value on the date of loss of control as disclosed in "Investment accounted using equity method".